 run.

-echo 'vm.max_wired=-1' >> /etc/sysctl.conf
+#echo 'vm.max_wired=-1' >> /etc/sysctl.conf

 Another memory-related setting involves changing

-, setting the
+/etc/login.conf, setting the

-option to
+memorylocked option to

-.
+unlimited.
 Otherwise, creating DomU

 domains may fail with Cannot allocate